Searching ...

 While snow isn’t common, northern parts will be cooler in winter than the southern regions.
 You’ll likely see some icing and light snowfalls, although they won’t necessarily stick around long.

 Louisiana averages 216 days of sunshine but don’t be surprised to see rain all year round.
-However, Alabama’s Mobile ranked as the wettest city in the US, with 66 days of rainfall.
+However, Alabama’s Mobile ranked as the wettest city in the US, with 66 days of rainfall and 213 days of sun per year.

 One city stands out in the latest news on top places to settle: Huntsville, Alabama.
 The crown jewel of southern cities recently won US News’ award for the best place to live in 2022, after already making it onto the top ten list for years.
 It’s no surprise why: Huntsville boasts a strong economy, affordable living costs, and numerous recreational activities within its stunning rolling landscape.